-What is the link between AES and Litchi Fruit?
+What is the Link Between AES and Litchi Fruit?

 The logic behind the link between Litchi fruit consumption and AES is that when children eat large amounts of unripe litchi fruits (on an empty stomach), it may lead to hypoglycemic encephalopathy, a brain injury that causes prolonged or severe hypoglycemia or low blood sugar.
 Unripe litchi has the toxins hypoglycin A and methylene cyclopropyl glycine (MCPG) that causes vomiting if ingested in large quantities.
 An India-U.S. team confirmed the role of the toxin MCPG in 2017.

-AES complications may include memory loss, coma and even death.
 The signs and symptoms typically include:

 - High Fever